ckeditor/ckeditor4/README.md

 	> ./dev/builder/builder.sh

-A “release ready” version of you development code working copy will be built in the new `dev/builder/release/` folder.
+A “release ready” working copy of your development code will be built in the new `dev/builder/release/` folder.
-Internet connection is necessary to run the builder, for its first time at least.
+An internet connection is necessary to run the builder, for its first time at least.

 ### License